-One of the most recent trends in tampering and adulteration of drug testing is people using fake pee as a substitute for their own sample.
+One of the most recent trends in tampering and adulteration of drug testing is people using fake pee as a substitute for their own urine sample.
 Subjects have been using other people’s clean urine for decades, but have sometimes been surprised when the urine they brought failed for more drugs than their own urine would have.
-More and more people ask us “can fake pee be detected in a drug test?” because it would be a more convenient method of defrauding tests for them.
+People ask us “can fake pee be detected in a drug test?” because it would be a more convenient method of defrauding tests for them.

 Using fake pee is more convenient and more trustworthy for someone trying to tamper with their drug test.
 It’s developed to match the composition and appearance of real urine as closely as possible.